Kazem al-Khalil: Legacy

-In the 1992 general election, one of Kazem's sons - Nasir al-Khalil - failed with a bid to succeed his father as MP.
+In the 1992 general election, one of Kazem's sons – Nasir Al Khalil – was restrained to succeed his father as MP because of an assassination attempt from the Amal Movement where he nearly lost his life.
 Likewise, the traditional rival Kamil al-As'ad from the feudal dynasty of Ali al-Saghir lost with his candidacy against Amal politicians.
 Nasir failed gain in the 1996 general election.
-However, a decade later another scion of this "neo-feudal" clan - Ali Hassan al-Khalil - joined Amal and thus won a parliamentary seat against Ahmed al-As'ad from the arch-rival Ali al-Saghir dynasty in Marjayoun Hasbaiya.
+However, a decade later another scion of this "neo-feudal" clan – Ali Hassan Khalil – joined Amal and thus won a parliamentary seat against Ahmed al-As'ad from the arch-rival Ali al-Saghir dynasty in Marjayoun Hasbaiya.
+His son, Khalil Khalil, served as ambassador of Lebanon in various countries.

-In 2013, Kazem's daughter Maha, who frequently invokes her father as the main source of inspiration for her cultural activities, made international headlines as founder and president of the International Association to Save Tyre (Association Internationale pour la Sauvegarde de Tyr - AIST): it launched an online raffle in association with Sotheby's to fund the artisans’ village "Les Ateliers de Tyr" at the outskirts of the city.
+In 2013, Kazem's daughter Maha, who frequently invokes her father as the main source of inspiration for her cultural activities, made international headlines as founder and president of the International Association to Save Tyre (Association Internationale pour la Sauvegarde de Tyr – AIST): it launched an online raffle in association with Sotheby's to fund the artisans’ village "Les Ateliers de Tyr" at the outskirts of the city.
 Participants could purchase tickets for 100 Euros to win the 1914 ‘Man with Opera Hat’ painting by Pablo Picasso.
 The event was created by Maha's daughter Périhane Chalabi Cochin, a French TV host, who is more commonly known as Péri Cochi.
 The proceeds totaled US$5.26 million.
 The painting was won by a 25-year-old fire-safety official from Pennsylvania.